zomagic/Cerberus_Modext/README.md

 - modext.exe
 - modext.txt

-The modext.txt is a source file to tell the program what to download or what to do.
+The modext.txt act like a source file to tell the program what to download or what to do.
 # Command
 Use DOWNLOAD= command to download a file from github.
 - First parameter is the download address(NO sub folder).